aimms/user-guide/aimms-ide/IPOPT/IPOPT.rst

 * the vectors :math:`l` and :math:`u` are the bounds on the variables x.

 The functions :math:`f(x)` and :math:`g(x)` can be nonlinear and nonconvex, but should be twice continuously differentiable.
 Note that equality constraints can be formulated in the above formulation by setting the corresponding components of :math:`L` and :math:`U` to the same value.

+Some of the lower bounds may be :math:`-\infty` and some of the upper bounds may be :math:`\infty`.
+The scalar value :math:`n` denotes the number of variables and :math:`m` the number of constraints (i.e., the size of vector :math:`g`).

 The optimization problem can be maximized instead of minimized.